With VCIC running this week, we felt a little something on due diligence might be in order…

 In addition to the industry overview and outlook, MarketLine reports are built around a Five Forces Analysis which provides a framework from which to analyse the competitive forces which shape any industry.

-Previously available on the BMI Research platform, FitchConnect provides quarterly industry reports on a wide range of major industries worldwide.
+FitchConnect provides quarterly industry reports on a wide range of major industries worldwide.
 Reports are much broader in outlook to those in IBISWorld, but include both 5 and 10 year forecasts for the sector.

-Mintel covers most of the UK’s consumer markets.
+Mintel covers many of the UK’s consumer markets.
 Reports are updated every 12 to 24 months.
 Within a report you will have access to analysis on the UK market, including market drivers, size, segmentation and forecasts; consumers and their attitudes, and research on major brands and players in the market.
 Downloadable databooks are also available to accompany most reports.

 Passport’s country-specific ‘category briefings’ are concise market reports for most consumer goods markets worldwide which cover headlines, trends, competitive landscape and prospects.
 They include links to related reports and statistics.